Mobile banking: Content services

-A report by the US Federal Reserve (March 2012) found that 21 percent of mobile phone owners had used mobile banking in the past 12 months.
+AA report by the US Federal Reserve (March 2012) found that 21 percent of mobile phone owners had used mobile banking in the past 12 months.
+By 2024, this figure had grown dramatically, with 55% of US bank customers using mobile apps as their primary banking method, according to a survey by the American Bankers Association.
 Based on a survey conducted by Forrester, mobile banking will be attractive mainly to the younger, more "tech-savvy" customer segment.
 A third of mobile phone users say that they may consider performing some kind of financial transaction through their mobile phone.
 But most of the users are interested in performing basic transactions such as querying for account balance and making bill.

 Challenges

 Key challenges in developing a sophisticated mobile banking application are :

 Handset accessibility

 There are a large number of different mobile phone devices and it is a big challenge for banks to offer a mobile banking service on any type of device.
 Some of these devices support Java ME and others support SIM Application Toolkit, a WAP browser, or only SMS.

 Initial interoperability issues however have been localized, with countries like India using portals like "R-World" to enable the limitations of low end java based phones, while focus on areas such as South Africa have defaulted to the USSD as a basis of communication achievable with any phone.

 The desire for interoperability is largely dependent on the banks themselves, where installed applications(Java based or native) provide better security, are easier to use and allow development of more complex capabilities similar to those of internet banking while SMS can provide the basics but becomes difficult to operate with more complex transactions.

 There is a myth that there is a challenge of interoperability between mobile banking applications due to perceived lack of common technology standards for mobile banking.
 In practice it is too early in the service lifecycle for interoperability to be addressed within an individual country, as very few countries have more than one mobile banking service provider.
 In practice, banking interfaces are well defined and money movements between banks follow the IS0-8583 standard.
 As mobile banking matures, money movements between service providers will naturally adopt the same standards as in the banking world.

 In January 2009, Mobile Marketing Association (MMA) Banking Sub-Committee, chaired by CellTrust and VeriSign Inc., published the Mobile Banking Overview for financial institutions in which it discussed the advantages and disadvantages of Mobile Channel Platforms such as Short Message Services (SMS), Mobile Web, Mobile Client Applications, SMS with Mobile Web and Secure SMS.